isaacnmm/pestpolicy-hugo2XX/content/posts/termite-prevention/index.md

 Take note of any home addition or alterations as some of these could tamper with already installed termite barriers.

 Installing some new plumbing, concrete slab, awnings, or gazebo?
-Well, do a [termite barrier audit after this process](https://pestpolicy.com/termite-fumigation/).
-Remove all the timber form-work as this may provide an easy avenue for the termite to attack your house.
+Well, do a [termite barrier audit after this process](https://pestpolicy.com/termite-fumigation/).Remove all the timber form-work as this may provide an easy avenue for the termite to attack your house.
 Finally, don' dump air conditioning liquids or hot water near the house foundation.

 ##  Conclusion